devel0/netcore-opengl/README.md

 - **Object**, **Model**, **View** and **Projection** matrixes are used by the gl pipeline at the [vertex shader set gl position].
 - **Clip**, **NDC** and finally **Screen** spaces are handled by the gl pipeline as further stages where size of render device was set by the [gl control render][set of gl viewport].
-- Forward and backward coordinate transform can be done through provided core helper functions; these methods exists and used in order to allow preview what will be computed by the gpu in the zoomfit functions such as [compute screen bbox] or in the backward case to detect a [local ray cast].
+- Forward and backward coordinate transform can be done through provided core helper functions; these methods exists to preview gl transformations done by the gpu on client side and are used forwardly by the zoomfit in [compute screen bbox] or in the backward case to detect local point from screen through [local ray cast].
   - [forward transform](src/core/calc/ForwardTransform.cs)
   - [backward transform](src/core/calc/BackwardTransform.cs)